CommunityToolkit/Labs-Windows/template/README.md

 #### Where to add your code

 The main code of your experiment will go in the project `CommunityToolkit.Labs.WinUI.MyExperimentNameHere`.
-This is the code that will, hopefully, eventually, make it into the toolkit.
+When an experiment is merged into Labs, this code will be bundled automatically in a NuGet package and pushed to the Labs DevOps feed.
+This will let others try out your experiment and provide feedback to further your experiment.
 You will find an empty class in `MyExperimentNameHere.cs` that you can use as your starting point.

 The project `MyExperimentNameHere.Sample`is where you can put code that will allow you to demonstrate and exercise the experiment.
 In this project you'll find a sample page that includes an example of how to use settings and properties that can be controlled within the sample app.
 This folder also contains a markdown file that contains the documentation for the experiment and how to use it.